 We think so too! 💯👍

-That’s why we decided to put together this guide collecting our 87 favorite, most useful infographics you can share with buyers, sellers, coworkers, or anyone in your sphere.
+That’s why we decided to put together this guide collecting our 97 most useful infographics you can share with buyers, sellers, coworkers, or anyone in your sphere.

-After the 77 infographics, we walk you through a super easy way to make your own real estate infographics, as well as how and where to share them to get the highest engagement to go viral.
+After the 97 real estate infographics, we walk you through a super-easy way to make your own real estate infographics as well as how and where to share them to get the highest engagement to go viral.

-87 of The Best Real Estate Infographics for Buyers, Sellers, and Realtors: 2018
+97 of The Best Real Estate Infographics for Buyers, Sellers, and Real Estate Agents in 2019

 1. Home Staging: Can I do it Myself?